 Where does Office 365 data protection fit?

-Microsoft Office 365™ is a critical part of the modern enterprise data environment – but many organizations leave it out of their cloud data protection strategy.
+Microsoft 365™ is a critical part of the modern enterprise data environment – but many organizations leave it out of their cloud data protection strategy.
 That’s partly due to a common misconception that Microsoft handles this kind of thing.
-After all, the Office 365 subscription includes high availability and data replication between Office 365 data centers.
+After all, the Microsoft 365 subscription includes high availability and data replication between Microsoft 365 data centers.
 But don’t confuse replication and availability with backup and recovery.
 If the data in your primary site is compromised or corrupted, that’s what will be replicated to the secondary site as well.
 And having two sets of bad data isn’t going to help anyone.

-There are other potential risks for Office 365 data.
+There are other potential risks for Microsoft 365 data.
 Aside from the usual risks of hacking, malware and malicious insiders, there’s always a chance of accidental deletion.
 If someone hits the wrong key and critical business information goes missing, will you have a way to get it back quickly, before it disrupts operations?